-This article would let you comprehend a step-by-step guide to Hong Kong trademark registration!
+This article would let you comprehend a step-by-step guide to trademark registration in Hong Kong!

 1. An overview of trademark registration in Hong Kong

 Trademark is typically any sign, letters, words, phrases, designs, indications, characters, numerals, smells, colors, sounds, or any combination of these.
-Trademark is considered a valuable business asset since it helps corporations:
+Trademark is considered a valuable business asset as it helps corporations:

 - To identify your company’s goods and services